Breast – Breast Reconstruction Detail Pageadmin2018-09-27T22:33:07+00:00

 Breast Reconstruction of a breast that has been removed due to cancer or other medical reasons is one of the most exciting and rewarding surgical procedures available today, especially at Obi Plastic Surgery.
-Dr. Obi has implemented new and highly advanced techniques for breast reconstruction surgery in Jacksonville such as Adivive (Lipokit) Fat Transfer and the use of Your Own Adult Stem Cells.
+Dr. Obi has implemented new and highly advanced techniques for breast reconstruction surgery in Jacksonville such as Adivive (Lipokit) Fat Transfer.
 These advanced techniques are allowing patients to again have breast(‘s) that are real tissue and body fat, just like before mastectomy.
 It is best to begin breast reconstruction immediately following breast removal (mastectomy).
 This can allow for aspects of the breast to be retained to help naturally reconstruct the breast, and allows the patient to wake up after mastectomy surgery with at least a partial breast already in place, and be spared the experience of seeing herself with no breast at all.
 Candidates should however keep in mind that post-mastectomy breast reconstruction is a process that often requires many visits and treatments to fully regain your breast(‘s).
 Treatment or procedure approaches vary depending on the patient and Dr. Obi will discuss all options with you at length during your initial consultation.

 The Best Candidates for Breast Reconstruction Surgery